Seeing Through the MiRAGE: Evaluating Multimodal Retrieval Augmented Generation: ++

-To capture the factuality of a prediction ($P$), we look to evaluate the factuality of predicted subclaims against some existing knowledge on the topic ($E=[d_1,\ldots,d_n]$, an evidence base).
-We first decompose each predicted sentence into a set of subclaims ($C_P$).
-Then, these subclaims are scored for their support in the evidence using the scoring function.
-Formally,

-However, \autoref{eq:infof1_prec} has two variations: (1) a single source inference option, where a claim is scored against a single item instead of the full $E$, and (2) a weighted variation, where a claim may have an importance.

-\paragraph{Single Source Precision} Single source precision is the more computationally feasible counterpart to the multi-source formulation.
-Instead of scoring a claim against all evidence, we can instead compare the claim individually against each item in the evidence, and take the maximum similarity as the score for the claim.
-Formally,
+Single-source precision is the more computationally feasible counterpart to the multi-source formulation.
+Instead of scoring a claim against all evidence, we compare the claim individually against each item in the evidence and take the maximum score:

-where we use $d$ to denote the canonical term ``document,'' but meaning any source of information.

-While single source precision is more computationally feasible, it is limited by the inability to evaluate any ``cross-source'' inferences made by the prediction system during generation.
+where $d$ denotes any source of information.
+While single-source precision is more computationally feasible, it cannot evaluate any cross-source inferences made by a prediction system.